188 North Prospect Street

 The Lost Mural

-In 1910 the interior of Chai Adam synagogue in Burlington, VT was gloriously painted from ceiling to floor by Ben Zion Black, who was brought from Lithuania by the congregation to paint the synagogue in the prevalent style of the wooden shuls of Eastern Europe.
+In 1910 the interior of Chai Adam synagogue in Burlington, VT was gloriously painted from ceiling to floor by Ben Zion Black, who was brought from Lithuania by the congregation to paint the synagogue in the prevalent style of the wooden shuls (synagogues) of Eastern Europe.
 Decades later the synagogues in Burlington merged and the Chai Adam building was sold several times before ultimately being converted into apartment units.
-Much of the painting was destroyed during the renovation but the mural over the ark was covered by a wall and forgotten until 2012 when the Lost Shul Mural was uncovered for the first time in nearly thirty years.
+Much of the painting was destroyed during the renovation but the mural over the ark was covered by a wall and forgotten until 2012 when the Lost Mural was uncovered for the first time in nearly thirty years.

 Now, over a hundred years later, after countless volunteer hours and significant donor support, we have been able to preserve this priceless treasure before it was lost to history.
 As we honor the lives of all those lost in the Shoah, Ohavi Zedek’s community takes pride in the preservation of this important and beautiful piece of history for future generations.